htmfilho/htmfilho.github.io/_posts/2021/2021-04-11-configurable-go-app.md

 ## Environment Variables

-Environment variables are a popular alternative to flags and config files.
+Environment variables are a popular alternative to flags and configuration files.
 They are a language- and OS-agnostic standard and keep the installation pretty clean.

+{% highlight go %}
+...
+configuration.AutomaticEnv()
+configuration.SetEnvPrefix("observer")
+_ = configuration.BindEnv(DatabaseURL, "rootpath")
+{% endhighlight %}

-However, if not well documented, they can be missed and never used.
+However, if not well documented, they can be missed or wrongly referenced.